OmerFarukSevuk/Ceaser-Affine-Vigenere-Cipher/README.md

 # Ceaser-Affine-Vigenere-Cipher
-Now Just Ceaser Cipher but I will add the other ones. : )
+I add all of them.
+But You can be sure ı will add other cipher methods. : )